Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 You’d think one could count on his views concerning the future of the housing market.

-House prices started their multi-year decline the summer of 2006.
+House prices started their multi-year decline in the summer of 2006.

 Rich Dad Poor Dad author Robert Kiyosaki made it known about what the stock market was going to do next.